 If you do a Google search for “workforce analytics”, you will be served up primarily HR-related topics.
 Why is that?
 The term “workforce analytics” is often used by many HR-specific entities and organizations because it describes the type of data collection and analysis HR departments conduct with regard to their workforces.
 The usage of this data has been applied primarily to measuring employee performance, talent management and retention efforts.
 However, businesses are seeing the value of workforce analytics beyond HR.
 So, let’s expand its application beyond HR to explore how it can be leveraged by other areas of a business.
 Workforce analytics can be measured by any department, any function, across teams, and by employees themselves to understand productivity, engagement, collaboration and more.
-This is the difference between modern workforce analytics and traditional HR analytics.
+This is the difference between modern workforce analytics, like ActivTrak’s workforce analytics software, and traditional HR analytics.

 What is Workforce Analytics to HR?